elgohr-update/afanasievkirill-telegram-swear-bot/README.md

 # Swearing telegram bot [![Build Status](https://travis-ci.org/nvbn/telegram-swear-bot.svg?branch=master)](https://travis-ci.org/nvbn/telegram-swear-bot)

-It'll help you to speak like a Chief technology officer 1C &ndash;.
+It'll help you to speak like a Chief technology officer 1C.

 You can install bot  with: